“Not everything that counts can be counted,

 The Community Counts Initiative (CCI) is an intensive program offering tools to strengthen service sustainability for community-based radio stations serving rural and under-represented communities.
 This cohort-based initiative brings together 10 stations for a combination of in-depth training by community media experts and peer-based learning.
 The program is open to stations who are members of the National Federation of Community Broadcasters that meet CCI eligibility criteria and successfully compete in the 2020 application process.

 CCI is predicated on NFCB’s deeply held convictions that, as a nation, we need resilient local communities—healthy, socially connected, and equitable—that have the ability to address and manage a range of situations and opportunities.
 Small-market public media is a critical resource for preserving, uplifting, and enhancing the well being of local communities.
 At the same time, community radio is impacted by shrinking resources, evolving technology and changing listening trends.
 Broadband technology, media consolidation, and the disruption of local journalism have all challenged community stations.
-CCI focuses on exploring sustainable paths with an eye towards sharing case studies with other NFCB stations and the larger public media system.
+Using the Circle of Engagement model, CCI focuses on exploring sustainable paths with an eye towards sharing case studies with other NFCB stations and the larger public media system.

 The initial CCI pilot provided training, mentorship and technical assistance for 10 stations over an 18-month span between 2018 and 2019.
 Our report relates findings from this endeavor, and shares dynamic case studies with stations.